 Flood Advisory from WED 1:41 PM MST until WED 3:45 PM MST

-Flood Advisory from WED 1:41 PM MST until WED 3:45 PM MSTNew

 Issued by National Weather Service – Tucson, AZ